CIERA-Transients/POTPyRI/paper/paper.md

 While the pipeline runs, the pipeline will also created a detailed log of operations.
 Along with the log, the pipeline will also write information such as the readnoise, effective gain, and zero point to the stack.
 The pipeline also produces a number of other output files, including source catalogs, star lists, error plots etc. For more details on these outputs, refer to the documentation of the GitHub.

 ![Examples of stacks produced by the pipeline from MOSFIRE, MMIRS, LRIS (blue side), BINOSPEC (left side) and DEIMOS data.
 The position of Gaia DR3 stars are shown by the green circles.\label{fig:stacks}](../images/Stack_examples.pdf)

+# Research impact statement

+POTPyRI has science applications in areas where deep stacked imaging, with accuray astrometry and phtotometry is required.
+This includes the rapid reduction and identification of transients, such as Gamma-Ray Burst (GRB) afterglows, as well as the reduction and stacking of follow-up observations of transients to identify potential host galaxies for association and in-depth study.
+Examples of such work can by found in [@Paterson2020;@Rastinejad2021;@Fong2021;@Rastinejad2025;@Caleb2025]), while the pipeline continues to be improved while under use in ongoing projects by the developers and their collaborators.

+# AI usage disclosure

+No AI tools were used in the building and preparation of this pipeline.

 # Acknowledgements